sandakith/TRRuSST/README.md

-RuSST (Trust and Review based Recommendation tool-sUite for Service Selection Testing)
+TRRuSST (Trust and Review based Recommendation tool-sUite for Service Selection Testing)
 ========================================================================================

 TRRuSST is a project for evaluating trustworthiness of online software services